LuiseFreese/blog/how-to-get-started-with-Graph-Explorer.md

 You see, Graph Explorer is an amazing tool to learn and try out - it gets you a step closer to a working solution, but you do not need to worry upfront about app registration, permissions etc. It's a cool way to do a proof of concept - trying out if you can get, post, patch, update or delete the resources you like to, before you actually start building your app.

+## Feedback and what's next?

+I am curious - which other tools help you developing with Microsoft Graph?
+Recently, [Elio Struyf published a VSCode extension](https://marketplace.visualstudio.com/items?itemName=eliostruyf.vscode-msgraph-autocomplete), that auto-completes Graph URLs for you, read more about it [here](https://techcommunity.microsoft.com/t5/microsoft-365-pnp-blog/new-vscode-extension-for-autocompleting-your-microsoft-graph/ba-p/2231013).
+Also, please share below what you build with Microsoft Graph?
+And how you use Graph Explorer.
+Looking forward for your feedback!

+❤ Sharing is Caring